Eulerian Spaces: Admissible Vertex Sets and Combinatorial Alignment

-\begin{lemma} Let $X$ be a Peano continuum with admissible vertex set $V$, and $F \subset E(X,V)$ be a sparse edge set.
+Recall that an edge set is sparse if it induces a graph-like subspace. \begin{lemma} Let $X$ be a Peano continuum with admissible vertex set $V$, and $F \subset E(X{:}V)$ be a sparse edge set.
 Then $Y=X-F$ is a component-wise aligned compactum.
-More precisely: \begin{enumerate} \item $V$ is an admissible vertex set for $Y$, and $(Y,V)$ is faithfully aligned in $(X,V)$, and \item for every component $Z$ of $Y$, we have that $(Z,V_Z)$ for $V_Z:=V\cap Z$ is faithfully aligned in $(Y,V)$, and hence in $(X,V)$. \end{enumerate} \end{lemma}
+More precisely: \begin{enumerate} \item $V$ is an admissible vertex set for $Y$, and $(Y{:}V)$ is faithfully aligned in $(X{:}V)$, and \item for every component $Z$ of $Y$, we have that $(Z{:}V_Z)$, for $V_Z:=V\cap Z$, is faithfully aligned in $(Y{:}V)$, and hence in $(X{:}V)$. \end{enumerate} \end{lemma}